The Challenge: Cutthroat: Czech Point final challenge

 The final challenge begins with each team sprinting to the first checkpoint, "Seeing Spots," in which each team has to designate one player to stand in front of a wall containing five white targets, and one teammate has to hit each target with a paint ball gun before advancing.
 The next checkpoint is "So Tired," in which teams have to roll oversize tires on the tarmac.
 The next checkpoint is "Down & Dirty," in which players have to slide through an obstacle course containing a dirt pit.
-At the "Free Ride" checkpoint, one player from each team has to lie on a stretcher while their teammate carries them to the next check point.
-(Note: Since the Blue Team only had two members — Emily & Jenn, they instead carried a mannequin on the stretcher.)
+At the "Free Ride" checkpoint, all players from each team have to ride horses to the next check point.
+(Note: Since the Blue Team only had two members — Emily & Jenn, they instead ride a single horse.)
 At the "Hard Wood" checkpoint, each team must transfer a pile of wood to the top of a hangar in a designated area before advancing to the "Sign Language" checkpoint, in which each team has to memorize the placement of a sign post containing Czech road signs, then crawl through an obstacle course through mud and under barb wire, then swim through a lake.
 After swimming through a lake, each team has to slide a series of Czech road signs through a pole to duplicate the sign post from the earlier "Sign Language" checkpoint.
 If a team slides in each sign correctly, they can advance, otherwise, they have to return to the original "Sign Language" checkpoint.
 The final stretch involves a sprint to the top of Bezděz Castle.